Getting Started with MetaMonster

 What you can do here:

 Try this: Filter to just your blog posts by typing /blog in the URL filter.
-Then add another filter to exclude any pagination pages you don’t want to optimize.
+Then add another filter to exclude any pagination pages you don’t want to work on.

 Step 3: Start with primary keywords

-The first optimization you should run is “identify primary keyword.”
-This tells you what the AI thinks each page is optimized for - which helps with every other prompt you’ll run later.
+The first workflow you should run is “identify primary keyword.”
+This tells you what the AI thinks each page targets - which helps with every other workflow you’ll run later.

 How to run it:

-2. Select “Identify primary keyword” from the templates
+- Select “Identify primary keyword” from the workflows

-You can stop the prompt at any time if you just want to test it on a few pages - you’ll only get charged for the pages it actually runs on.
+You can stop the workflow at any time if you just want to test it on a few pages - you’ll only get charged for the pages it actually runs on.

 What this tells you: If the AI identifies a keyword you didn’t intend, that’s a signal your page content might need work.
-The primary keyword will be used in all your other optimization prompts (titles, descriptions, schema, etc.).
+The primary keyword will be used in all your other workflows (titles, descriptions, schema, etc.).

 Need to change something?
 Double-click any cell to edit it manually, or click the edit icon to open a larger text editor with a character counter.